If you’re looking to create a content strategy for the upcoming year, you need to plan well in advance.

-Of course, screens aren’t going anywhere in 2018, but we are seeing a huge increase in the number of other devices connecting to your content online.
+Of course, screens aren’t going anywhere, but we are seeing a huge increase in the number of other devices connecting to your content online.

 According to Marketo, 51% of the world’s top global marketers expect the IoT will revolutionize the marketing landscape by 2020.